reshmabidikar/reshmabidikar.github.io/java8-features/java-8-static-interface-methods.md

 }
 ````

-So in the code above, the staticMethod is a static interface method.
+So in the code above, `staticMethod` is a static interface method.
 So we have defined a method with a method body within the interface.
 It has the static keyword specified.
 Prior to Java 8, the above code would have caused an error due to two reasons:

 1. There is a method with a method body within the interface
 2. There is a static method with in the interface